-Other Receivables primarily includes receivables from contracts with customers, receivables from affiliates and interest receivables on financial instruments.
+Other Receivables primarily include receivables from contracts with customers, receivables from affiliates and interest receivables on financial instruments.
 The Company has receivables and contract assets that represent the right to consideration in exchange for services the Company has transferred to a client when the right is conditional on something other than the passage of time.
-These are made up of a collection of different receivables and contract assets earned through the Company's variety of revenue streams that are generally short term in nature.
-In establishing an allowance for these receivables and contract assets, management considers their limited historical loss rate, short-term nature, and the expectation that changes to the market would not impact the ability or intent of the client to pay.
-An allowance is established related to investment banking underwriting and advisory business deals, as well as Baird private equity partnership management fees.
+These are made up of a collection of different receivables and contract assets earned through the Company's various revenue streams that are generally short term in nature.
+In establishing a reserve for expected credit losses for these receivables and contract assets, management considers their limited historical loss rate, short-term nature, and the expectation that changes to the market would not impact the ability or intent of the client to pay.
+A reserve for expected credit losses was established for reimbursable expenses related to investment banking underwriting and advisory business deals, as well as Baird private equity partnership management fee receivables.